Margoju/GoodVibes-2/README.md

 o  neopentane         -197.772980   0.160311   -197.604824   0.034606   0.034620   -197.639430   -197.639444           Td
    *********************************************************************************************************************************************
 ```
-GoodVibes will apply a symmetry correction described above to the entropy term of each molecule after determining the symmetry number.
-It is always a good idea to double-check that the point group GoodVibes returns is the correct group.
+GoodVibes2 will apply a symmetry correction described above to the entropy term of each molecule after determining the symmetry number.
+It is always a good idea to double-check that the point group GoodVibes2 returns is the correct group.

 #### Example 9: Potential Energy Surface (PES) Comparison with Accessible Conformer Correction
 ```python